PPPeterZhou/CMPUT404-assignment-css-hell/README.md

 Part 1:

-* Themed paragraphs "<p>" and some head "<h1-h6>" with the font-family: "American Typewriter, serif".
+* Themed paragraphs and some headers with the font-family: "American Typewriter, serif".
 * Changed the body background color to "rgb(248, 245, 214)" yellowish.
 * Changed the reference source from local to online so that the web can show the images.
 * Added a grey border around each image.